By the end of this lesson you will have learned…

 In the table below, existing UK low energy standards for new build and retrofit are listed.
 Below these are listed 3 common UK house types where ambitious retrofits have been modelled for CLR (with a deep internal wall insulation retrofit, and a deep external wall insulation retrofit).
 The “most ambitious but feasible energy reduction scenario” has been related to the other standards in the table.

-CLR does not require that every retrofit should reach these standards, but encourages a significant level of energy saving.
-Undertaking this course and following the CLR self-certification process for each project gives extra assurance that attention is paid to moisture safety – an issue that is not addressed in “energy-only” standards.
+Undertaking this course and using the CLR design stage and as-built stage checklists for each project gives extra assurance that attention is paid to moisture safety – an issue that is not addressed in “energy-only” standards.

 2. What does a CarbonLite Retrofit usually involve?